JessicaML/nycda-ajax-exam/README.md

 1. Ajax
 - 1a.
 What is Ajax?

+Asynchronous JavaScript and XML.

 - 1b.
 When should you use Ajax?

+To create a webpage which has updated content without refreshing the page.

 2. Given the following code snippet: